gpzhu/enmRoute/README.md

 ## Exercise 2

 This is an advanced exercise which could help user to optimize survey route.
-It works firstly by running the above procedure in an iterative manner to generate the relationship between survey expense and number of sampled patches.
-Total survey expenses would be depend on surveying expense spent in these high ranked patches and driving time between the patches.
-The driving time would be closely related to the distance between the centroids of these patches.
+It works by running the above procedure in an iterative manner to generate the relationship between survey expense and number of patches that plan to survey.
+Total survey expenses would depend on surveying expense spent in these high ranked patches and driving time between the patches.
+The driving time (i.e., minute)/distance (i.e., kilometer)  would be closely correlated with the distance between the centroids of these patches.
 Patch survey expense would be scaled with the accumulated capacity index (CI) in these high ranked patches, as high CI accumulated means more sample should be deployed.

 Ts = td + β * CCIs

-In this example, I select 100 patches after removing tiny (\< 1km2) and low ranked (rear 55 patches) to test the relationship between survey expense and number of sampled patches.
+In this example, I select 30 patches after removing tiny (\< 3 km2) and low ranked (rear 23 patches) to test the relationship between survey expense and number of sampled patches.
 With this relationship, field biologist could decide which/how many patches are going to be used for deploying samples, given available time and resources.